 Having received the correct credentials, the bank authorizes the request and returns the information requested in the call to the application.

-A request like this one would return the following data:
+A request like the one in the above image would return the following data:

 - The account owner’s name (“account_owner”)